• About

 Susannah

-Susannah is a proud garden geek and energy nerd who loves healthy food and natural remedies.
+Susannah is a health and environmental writer focusing on gardening, foraging, medicinal plants, and sustainability.
 Her work has appeared in Mother Earth Living, Ensia, Northern Gardener, Sierra, and on numerous websites.
-Her first book, Everything Elderberry, released in September 2020 and has been a #1 new release in holistic medicine, naturopathy, herb gardening, and other categories.
+Her first book, Everything Elderberry, released in September 2020 and was a #1 new release in holistic medicine, naturopathy, herb gardening, and other categories.
 Find out more and grab your copy here.

-« Hawthorn Berry Tea Recipe {How to Make Hawthorn Tea 2 Ways}
+« Hawthorn Berry Tea Recipe (How to Make Hawthorn Tea 2 Ways)

-Easy Pine Needle Tincture Recipe {How to Make White Pine Tincture} »
+Easy Pine Needle Tincture Recipe (How to Make White Pine Tincture) »

 photo of cover of my new e-book Quickstart Guide to Permaculture